Travelinglight/VHD/README.md

   ~~~
   git clone git@github.com:Travelinglight/VHD.git
   ~~~
-2. Use Windows to generate a .vhd file.
+2. use Windows to generate a .vhd file
-  * the format should be FunAT32
+  * the format of the file should be FunAT32
-  * the filesize should not be too large, 20MB is recommended
+  * the filesize should not be too large; 20MB is recommended
   * the number of bytes per block is recommended to be 512
-  * put the .vhd file into the repo
+  * the .vhd file should be put into the repo

 3. compile VHD.c